 Back in the spring we asked you how your signage had weathered the winter.
-Well, now seems like a good opportunity to ask you: how is fit for the winter is your signage now?
+Well, now seems like a good opportunity to ask you: is your signage fit for winter?
 Rain, snow and frosts can take their toll, so some common sense checks now before the mercury plunges too low can mean a lot less to worry about come signage spring cleaning time next March and April!

 The checklist we provided in our spring blogpost holds true for this time of year: